Features

 Publications

 - Daniel Sokolowski, Jan-Patrick Lehr, Christian Bischof, Guido Salvaneschi.
 2020.
 Leveraging Hybrid Cloud HPC with Multitier Reactive Programming.
-In 2020 IEEE/ACM International Workshop on Interoperability of Supercomputing and Cloud Technologies, SuperCompCloud, Atlanta, GA, USA, pp. 27-32. https://doi.org/10.1109/SuperCompCloud51944.2020.00010 [definitive version] [author version]
+In Proceedings of the 3rd IEEE/ACM International Workshop on Interoperability of Supercomputing and Cloud Technologies, SuperCompCloud.
+November 11, 2020, Atlanta, GA, USA.
+IEEE, Piscataway, NY, USA, 27–32. https://doi.org/10.1109/SuperCompCloud51944.2020.00010 [definitive version] [author version]

-- Pascal Weisenburger, Johannes Wirth, and Guido Salvaneschi.
+- Pascal Weisenburger, Johannes Wirth, Guido Salvaneschi.
 2020.
 A Survey of Multitier Programming.
-ACM Computing Surveys 53, 4, Article 81 (September 2020), 35 pages. https://doi.org/10.1145/3397495 [definitive version] [author draft version]
+ACM Computing Surveys, Volume 53, Issue 4, Article 81 (September 2020), 35 pages. https://doi.org/10.1145/3397495 [definitive version] [author version]

-- Pascal Weisenburger and Guido Salvaneschi.
+- Pascal Weisenburger, Guido Salvaneschi.
 2020.
 Implementing a Language for Distributed Systems: Choices and Experiences with Type Level and Macro Programming in Scala.
-The Art, Science, and Engineering of Programming, Volume 4, Issue 3, Article 17 (February 2020), 29 pages. http://doi.org/10.22152/programming-journal.org/2020/4/17 [definitive version] [author version]
+The Art, Science, and Engineering of Programming, Volume 4, Issue 3, Article 17 (February 2020), 29 pages. https://doi.org/10.22152/programming-journal.org/2020/4/17 [definitive version] [author version]

 - Daniel Sokolowski, Philipp Martens, and Guido Salvaneschi.
 2019.
 Multitier Reactive Programming in High Performance Computing.
 In Proceedings of the 6th ACM SIGPLAN International Workshop on Reactive and Event-Based Languages and Systems, REBLS.
 October 20–25, 2019, Athens, Greece. [author version]

-- Pascal Weisenburger and Guido Salvaneschi.
+- Pascal Weisenburger, Guido Salvaneschi.
 2019.
 Tutorial: Developing Distributed Systems with Multitier Programming.
 In Proceedings of the 13th ACM International Conference on Distributed and Event-based Systems, DEBS.
 June 24–28, 2019, Darmstadt, Germany.
-ACM, New York, NY, USA, 203–204. http://doi.org/10.1145/3328905.3332465 [definitive version] [author version]
+ACM, New York, NY, USA, 203–204. https://doi.org/10.1145/3328905.3332465 [definitive version] [author version]

-- Pascal Weisenburger, Mirko Köhler, and Guido Salvaneschi.
+- Pascal Weisenburger, Mirko Köhler, Guido Salvaneschi.
 2018.
 Distributed System Development with ScalaLoci.
-Proceedings of the ACM on Programming Languages 2, OOPSLA, Article 129 (October 2018), 30 pages. http://doi.org/10.1145/3276499 [definitive version] [author version] [PDF slides] [HTML slides] [video recording]
+Proceedings of the ACM on Programming Languages 2, OOPSLA, Article 129 (October 2018), 30 pages. https://doi.org/10.1145/3276499 [definitive version] [author version] [PDF slides] [HTML slides] [video recording]

-- Pascal Weisenburger, Tobias Reinhard, and Guido Salvaneschi.
+- Pascal Weisenburger, Tobias Reinhard, Guido Salvaneschi.
 2018.
 Static Latency Tracking with Placement Types.
 In Companion Proceedings for the ISSTA/ECOOP 2018 Workshops (FTfJP’18).
 July 16–21, 2018, Amsterdam, Netherlands.
-ACM, New York, NY, USA, 34–36. http://doi.org/10.1145/3236454.3236486 [definitive version] [author version]
+ACM, New York, NY, USA, 34–36. https://doi.org/10.1145/3236454.3236486 [definitive version] [author version]

 - Pascal Weisenburger.
 2016.
 Multitier Reactive Abstractions.
 In Companion Proceedings of the 2016 ACM SIGPLAN International Conference on Systems, Programming, Languages and Applications: Software for Humanity (SPLASH Companion 2016).
 October 30 – November 4, 2016, Amsterdam, Netherlands.
-ACM, New York, NY, USA, 18–20. http://doi.org/10.1145/2984043.2984051 [definitive version] [author version]
+ACM, New York, NY, USA, 18–20. https://doi.org/10.1145/2984043.2984051 [definitive version] [author version]